JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/1_Introduction_to_Blockchain_Technology/5_Blockchain_vs_traditional_databases.md

 >Blockchain is a complete network where each node plays a crucial role.
 To ensure that each node can participate, each transaction information needs to be stored and verified by each node.

 Why the scalability of traditional database is better?
+>When both of them keep growing, the blockchain will slower than traditional database.
+>Because the blockchain need do addtional step, check signature verification, consensus mechanisms, and redundancy.
+>It will take some time for each transaction.
+>Am i courrect?